Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Hnn** (firmware 2.02 and later) *thigh* parameter for those stepper driver chips that support it, e.g. TMC5160 and TMC2160.
 Send M569 P# (where # is the driver number) with no additional parameters to see how this translates into mm/sec.
 See also the V parameter.
 * **Yaa:bb** or **Yaa:bb:cc** (firmware 2.02 and later) Hysteresis start, end and decrement values in the chopper control register.
 See the TMC driver datasheet for the meaning.
 * **Vnnn** (firmware 2.02 and later) *tpwmthrs* parameter for those stepper driver chips that support it.
 This is the interval in clock cycles between 1/256 microsteps below which the drivers will switch from stealthChop to to spreadCycle mode.
 Only applies when the driver is configured in stealthChop mode.
 Typical value are from 100 (high speed) to 4000 (low speed).
 Send M569 P# (where # is the driver number) with no additional parameters to see how this translates into mm/sec.
+* **Unn** (firmware 3.6.0-alpha5+2 onwards) for stepper drivers that support *globalscaler* (TMC5160/2160).
+This is the maximum value to use for iRun current scaler, 0-31.
+If not set (and in older firmware versions), this is set to 31 and globalscaler is calculated, otherwise iRun will be set to the value specified.
+However if the target current can't be reached by reducing globalscaler alone, iRun, and iHold, are also reduced.
+This may cause iRun to be set lower than specified to prevent applying too much current to the motors, sending `M569 Px` can be used to verify the iRun value used and the calculated current the driver will actually apply to the motor.
+Setting iRun directly can allow setting hysteresis start/end values that are more suitable for specific motors, resulting in lower noise.
+In theory this should only be needed when using low inductance motors, or a high motor supply voltage (e.g. 48V).
+You can use the excel calculator provided by TMC to help tune iRun and hysteresis values.

 ### Examples
 <br>